 All students must be included to the fullest extent possible in all statewide assessment programs and their assessment results are a part of Maryland's accountability system.
-The MSDE requires all students to participate in Statewide assessment programs unless documented as described in the Maryland Accessibility Features and Accommodations Manual.
-The Maryland participation requirement is supported by federal legislation requiring the participation of students with disabilities in standardsbased instruction and assessment initiatives.
-Two key federal acts governing student participation in assessments include the Every Student Succeeds Act (ESSA) and the Individuals with Disabilities Education Act (IDEA).
+The MSDE requires all students to participate in Statewide assessment programs unless documented as described in the "Maryland Accessibility Features and Accommodations Manual.
+The Maryland participation requirement is supported by federal legislation requiring the participation of students with disabilities in standards-based instruction and assessment initiatives.
+Two key federal acts governing student participation in assessments include the Every Student Succeeds Act (ESSA), the Individuals with Disabilities Education Act (IDEA).

-For specific information relative to each assessment, please refer to either the Maryland Assessment, Accessibility & Accommodations Manual, October 2017 or the manual applicable to each assessment.
+For specific information relative to each assessment, please refer to either the "Maryland Assessment, Accessibility & Accommodations Manual," October 2017 or the manual applicable to each assessment.
 Maryland assessments include the following, as applicable to the student:

+- Alternate Assessment based on Alternate Academic Achievement Standards (AA-

-- English Language Arts, mathematics, and government End of Course assessments in High School
+- AAAS) Mathematics and English Language Arts Grades 3-8 and 11

-- High School Integrated Science Assessment
+- Alt MISA Grade 5, 8 & 11, Science Only

+- Alternate ACCESS for ELLs

 - Social Studies Grade 8

 - MISA Grades 5 and 8

+- High School biology and government

-- Alternate Assessment based on Alternate Academic Achievement Standards (AA- AAAS) Mathematics and English Language Arts - Grades 3-8 and 11
+- English Language arts and mathematics Grades 3-8 and High School

-- Alt MISA Grade 5, 8 & 11

 - ACCESS for ELLs

-- Alternate ACCESS for ELLs

-- English Language arts and mathematics Grades 3-8
+- Bridge Validation Program (Bridge Plan)